jeremy-miller/standup-reporter/README.md

 hooks: `make update-hooks`

 ### Build
-To build `standup-reporter` for the supported operating systems and architectures: `make build`
+To build `standup-reporter` for the current operating system and architecture: `make build`

 ### Compile Without Outputting Binaries
 To build all packages without producing binaries (i.e. check for errors): `make check`